Liquid-gas transition and coexistence in ground-state bosons with spin twist

-The double minima structure in Fig.\ref{fig_twist}(d) implies a first-order transition between liquid and gas as well as their coexistence under proper conditions, as discussed below.
-Alternatively, for the case without spin twist, i.e., $\beta= \gamma$, we have checked that $\epsilon/n\sim n$ displays no double minima\cite{supple}.
+From the dressed basis perspective, the gas with $n\sim 0$ and $S\sim \gamma$ essentially occupies the lowest dressed branch as explored in experiments\cite{Lavoine2021:BeyondMeanFieldEffectsRabiCoupled, Hammond2022:TunableThreeBodyInteractions, Tarruell2022}; while for the liquid phase at finite $n$, whose polarization can be far from $\gamma$, the single dressed branch is generally not a good description due to considerable population at higher branch.

-{\it Ground state phase diagram.} The ground state of the system (gas or self-bound droplet) is given by the global minimum in $\epsilon/n\sim n$ curve, which is associated with the lowest chemical potential $\mu=\partial\epsilon/\partial n=\epsilon/n$.
+{\it Ground state phase diagram.} The ground state (gas or self-bound droplet) is given by the global minimum in $\epsilon/n (n)$ curve, which is associated with the lowest chemical potential $\mu=\partial\epsilon/\partial n=\epsilon/n$.
 In Fig.\ref{fig_diagram}, we present the ground state phase diagram in $(\alpha, \gamma)$ plane for a given set of $\beta,\eta$.
 Four phases are shown, i.e., pure droplet (I), droplet with metastable gas (II), gas with metastable droplet (III), and pure gas (IV).
-Typical $\epsilon/n\sim n$ landscapes for different regions are given in the inset plot.
-One can see that the double minimum structure appears in regions II and III, and the liquid-gas transition occurs at the II-III boundary when the two phases have the same $\epsilon/n=\mu=-\sqrt{\Omega^2+\delta^2}$, i.e., the single-particle shift.
-Clearly, the transition can be conveniently tuned by single-particle potentials ($\gamma$) and interaction strengths ($\alpha$).
+Typical $\epsilon/n (n)$ landscapes for different regions are given in the inset plot.
+The double minima structure appears in regions II and III, and the liquid-gas transition occurs at II-III boundary when they have the same $\epsilon/n=\mu=-\sqrt{\Omega^2+\delta^2}$, i.e., the single-particle shift.

 We would like to remark a crucial difference between the liquid-gas transition here and those observed previously in binary bosons\cite{Cabrera2018:QuantumLiquidDroplets,Cheiney2018:BrightSolitonQuantum,Semeghini2018:SelfBoundQuantumDroplets,DErrico2019:ObservationQuantumDroplets, DJWang}.
-In previous cases, the transition is driven by the enhanced quantum pressure as the boson number $N$ decays due to atom loss, and therefore it occurs for finite-size systems when $N$ reaches a finite critical value.
-However, in our system the transition occurs in the thermodynamic limit ($N,V\rightarrow\infty$ with fixed $n=N/V$) and is driven by the competition between single-particle and interaction potentials.
-Therefore, the current case allows a highly tunable transition point for an arbitrarily large system, and moreover, allows the exploration of LGC in a considerably broad parameter regime, as shown below.
+In previous cases, the transition is driven by the gradually dominant quantum pressure as compared to interaction terms when the boson number $N$ decays, and therefore it occurs for finite-size systems when $N$ reaches a critical value.
+However, in our case the transition occurs in the thermodynamic limit ($N,V\rightarrow\infty$ with $n=N/V$) and is driven by the competition between single-particle and interaction potentials.
+Therefore, the current case allows a highly tunable transition point for an arbitrarily large system, and moreover, allows the exploration of liquid-gas coexistence in a considerably broad parameter regime, as shown below.